Overview

 - Monitor Balances - Regularly check balances across your wallets

-- Track Everything - Record all transactions for a complete audit trail
+- Track Everything - Use the activity feed to maintain a complete audit trail

 Next Steps